rlivings39/react-fastapi-mongodb-practice/README.md

 - [x] Look at TODOs in new code
 - [x] Add a proper backend to store data
 - [x] Add backend tests
+- [ ] Add database instructions to README
 - [ ] How to handle CORS securely
 - [ ] How to set up a database
 - [ ] How to launch backend and frontend correctly